greenhas/ict302_fall24/content/posts/implementation_lewis_grant.md

 categories = ["implementation proposal"]
 +++

 WordPress will be our CMS, and we will use it to manage our content, from creating and managing posts and themes to ensuring the website is consistent and that information is updated.
-We will use Hugo with our content, as we have done with our weekly blog posts.
-We will use teams to communicate and collaborate on the parts we are assigned and ensure others are doing their part.
+We will use teams to communicate and collaborate on our assigned parts and ensure others are doing their part.
 We also use teams to share files and task assignments.
 Using WordPress, we can see what people have done or changed.
-The same is true for Hugo and teams, as transparency with progress and tasks will help in the long run.
+The same is true for teams, as transparency with progress and tasks will help in the long run.